-The camera rig consisted of five Canon EOS Rebel T6i DSLRs with EF-S 18-55 mm lenses positioned at varying oblique angles in the cross-stream direction to maximise coverage of the bed, and five LED lights.
+The camera rig consisted of five Canon EOS Rebel T6i DSLRs with EF-S 18-55 mm lenses, positioned at varying oblique angles in the cross-stream direction to maximize coverage of the bed, and five LED lights.
 Photos were taken in RAW format at 20 cm intervals, yielding a stereographic overlap of over two-thirds.
-Throughout the experiment, sediment collected in the 130 trap was drained of excess water, weighed wet to the nearest 0.2 kg, placed on the conveyor belt at the upstream end, and recirculated at approximately the same rate it was output.
-Zero sediment was fed into the system during the first 5-minute phase.
-For the five- and ten-minute phases, recirculation occurred at the end of the phase, and for the phases of longer duration, recirculation occurred every 15 minutes regardless of whether the bed was drained.
+Throughout the experiment, sediment collected in the trap was drained of excess water, weighed wet to the nearest 0.2 kg, placed on the conveyor belt at the upstream end, and recirculated at approximately the same rate it was output.
+Zero sediment was fed into the system during the first 5 min phase.
+For the 5 and 10 min phases, recirculation occurred at the end of the phase, and for the phases of longer duration, recirculation occurred every 15 min regardless of whether the bed was drained.